erizov/Professor/semester_2/lecture_09_behavioral_patterns/template_method/README.md

 ## Often Used Together With

-Template Algorithm is used in combination with:
+Template Strategy is used in combination with:

 - **Factory**: Often combined for comprehensive solutions